-Maintenance

-Lubricating and Greasing Instructions
+Maintenance Lubricating and Greasing Instructions

-The engine should be well oiled and greased in order to run properly.

-Regularly lubricate all axles and pickup rollers to prevent squeaking.
+The engine should be oiled and greased in order to run properly.
+Regularly lubricate all engine and tender axles and linkage components, including pickup roller axles, to prevent squeaking.
 Use light household oil, such as that found in M.T.H.'s maintenance kit.
 Do not over oil.
 Use only a drop or two on each pivot point.